mmerrell/git-mechanics/README.md

 Ok well it didn't break anything.
 Now I'm going to go edit something at the top of the page and see if that breaks it.

 Trying this again but I'm going to change something in the middle of the page and commit it and then change it back and commit it and THEN push.

+Okay nothing I've done so far has broken it.
+I'm going to add a file